-Run abitrary, or ad hoc, Bolt tasks (as opposed to systematic Puppet configuration management changes), and eliminate manual work across your infrastructure.
+Puppet Enterprise allows you to run arbitrary, or ad hoc, tasks (as opposed to systematic Puppet configuration management changes), and eliminate manual work across your infrastructure.
+A Puppet task is a single action that you execute on target machines by calling an executable file.

-A task is a single action that you execute on target machines.
-With tasks, you can troubleshoot and deploy changes to individual or multiple systems in your infrastructure.
+With Puppet tasks, you can troubleshoot and deploy changes to individual or multiple systems in your infrastructure.

 Role-based access control (RBAC) determines who can run tasks on which parts your infrastructure.
 You can delegate access, even on a per-task basis, to ensure that teams or individuals can run tasks only on infrastructure they manage.
 Additionally, built-in reporting shows a complete history of task jobs.